HappyValleyIO/koil/docs/docs/deploy/heroku.md

 [![heroku newly created pipeline](images/heroku-pipeline-created.png)](images/heroku-pipeline-created.png)

 When here, click the prompt to `Connect to Github`.
-If you don't see this prompt then navigate to the `Settings` tab.
+If you don't see this prompt, then navigate to the `Settings` tab.
 Once on this page, search for your GitHub repo then connect.

 [![heroku connected pipeline](images/heroku-pipeline-connected.png)](images/heroku-pipeline-connected.png)